How to Setup a WordPress Newsletter with MailChimp

 - How to setup a MailChimp marketing campaign?

 - Add a newsletter signup service to WordPress using a simple widget

 - Features of the MailChimp for WordPress plugin

-Creating an email list right from day one is an important set for your online venture.
-It is equally important to ensure that you have a content marketing strategy in order to effectively execute email marketing.
-At the end of the day, it’s all about delivering value to your user.
+Creating an email list right from day one is important for your online venture.
+It is equally important to ensure that you have a content marketing strategy to execute email marketing effectively.
+It’s all about delivering value to your user.

 The website is under development as a WordPress site.